LoopKit/loopdocs/docs/loop-3/add-cgm.md

         * Medtronic Pump only
         * **You must [add pump](add-pump.md) first**
             * If Enlite is connected to Medtronic pump and that pump is connected to Loop, then an option for Enlite shows up when choosing a CGM, _not visible in graphic below_
+    * Libre: [LibreTransmitter](https://github.com/dabear/LibreTransmitter#libretransmitter-for-loop) has been added to the dev branch (and thus will be supported in the next release of Loop)
+        * Only some Libre sensors are supported; some have encryption that limits DIY use
+        * No details for using Libre will show up on this page until the next release - please read [Build Loop-dev](../version/build-dev.md) and follow the links to understand what you are doing if you choose a development branch
 * CGMs that require active internet (WiFi or Cell)
     * [Dexcom Share](#dexcom-share-as-a-cgm)
     * [Nightscout Remote CGM](#nightscout-remote-cgm)